 Greek Salmon with Lemon and Dill Recipe

-- 1 tbsp fresh dill - see note 1
+- 1 tablespoon fresh dill - see note 1

-- 1 tbsp fresh oregano - see note 1
+- 1 tablespoon fresh oregano - see note 1

 - 1 lemon